wimrijnders/V3DLib/Doc/FAQ.md

 Frequently Asked Questions
 --------------------------

-This serves as a central location for essential info.

 **NOTE:**
 VideoCore VI is mostly referred to as `v3d`, because this is how it is named in the linux kernel code and in the `Mesa` library.
 For the same reason, VideoCore IV is refered to as `vc4`.